 ACTION STEP DESCRIPTION PERFORMANCE MEASURE TIMELINE LEADER NOTES 7.4a Request programming plan to implement VIN decoding throughout remaining motor vehicle applications Percent of VINs successfully validated with VIN checking software Annually FLHSMV FLHSMV has implemented VIN decoding in FRVIS, along with augmented NHTSA VIN decoding, for improved accuracy.
 This technology was already implemented in the EFS system.
 FY20 Update: The VIN decoding system will be augmented with a NHTSA VIN decoding system to ensure decoding accuracy.
 The augmented system will be implemented by Fall 2020.
 7.4b Route plan through the agency's governance process Annually FLHSMV FLHSMV is unable to provide the percentage of vehicle records with no errors in critical data elements at this time.
 7.4c Establish a process for gathering data, analyzing the data, and monitoring results regularly.
 Review and evaluate existing vehicle data to establish performance measure for accuracy Accuracy issues identified for performance measure Quarterly FLHSMV FY22 Driver and Vehicle Data Quality Improvement Project developed a report to monitor VIN accuracy on new and used title transactions.
 Baseline accuracy rate taken as an average from May 2019 to April 2022 is 99.737%.
 The 12-month moving average rate as of March 2023 is 99.713%.
-FY23 Driver and Vehicle Data Quality Improvement Project is examining accuracy measures with regards to temporary registration ("temp tag") transactions.
+FY23 Driver and Vehicle Data Quality Improvement Project examined accuracy measures with regards to temporary registration ("temp tag") transactions.
+The baseline accuracy of 99.96% was taken as a weighted average over the two year period from February 2021 through January 2023.
+The target minimum of accuracy of 99.90% was set, and the accuracy rate has remained above it, with value currently at 99.98%.
+FY24 Driver and Vehicle Data Quality Improvement Project is examining vehicle weight accuracy.
 The Project will continue to develop performance measure(s) and recommendations for ongoing monitoring of data quality management and evaluation for the driver and vehicle records system.
-FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting (pending approval).
+FY23 Crash and UTC Data Improvement Project to evaluate effectiveness of real-time interfaces with driver and vehicle systems for crash and citation reporting (unable to complete).
+FY25 Crash and UTC Data Improvement Project Objectives to create a work plan to improve accessibility ACT reports and expand the report to include vehicle and driver accuracy and completeness measures (pending NHTSA approval).